 I repeat, that magical I-feel-awesome run isn't going to happen every day, so nip that expectation in the butt before you hurt yourself!
 If you've just had a great run chances are your next few runs are going to feel terrible.
 Instead of mentally beating yourself up try mentally preparing for some much needed rest and recovery.

-MY TIP - Plan to take it easy for the next few runs following a runners high.
+PRO TIP - Plan to take it easy for the next few runs following a runners high.
 Shorten the distance and slow down your pace.
 Focus on keeping your heartrate low and your muscles loosey-goosey.
 These slow and easy recovery runs are what set you up for I-feel-awesome runs.